jtbnz/backup_dashboard/custom_components/dashboard_backup/README.md

 ## Troubleshooting

+### Custom Card Not Appearing

+If the Dashboard Backup card doesn't appear in the list of available cards when adding a card to your dashboard:

+1. Go to Configuration > Lovelace Dashboards > Resources
+2. Click the "+" button to add a new resource
+3. Enter the URL: `/custom_components/dashboard_backup/dashboard_card.js`
+4. Select Resource type: "JavaScript Module"
+5. Click "Create"
+6. Refresh your browser

+Alternatively, you can use the service `dashboard_backup.add_card_resource` to add the card as a resource.

 ### Backup Failed

 If a backup fails, check the Home Assistant logs for more information.
 Common causes include: